- Annual high temp 72.9°F

 Culture & Entertainment

-Looking for fun things to do in Birmingham?
-Explore the area’s top attractions and local hangouts to discover everything Birmingham has to offer.
+Looking for fun things to do in Huntsville?
+Explore the area’s top attractions and local hangouts to discover everything Huntsville has to offer.

-- Top industries in Birmingham include steel, financial services, and health care.
+- Top industries in Huntsville include aerospace/defense and information technology.

 MYMOVE cost of living calculator